 Each resident is assigned a faculty advisor; quarterly meetings are held to discuss resident progress, resident wellness, career plans, etc.

 Resident assessment and progression is mapped by a competence committee consisting of emergency medicine and non-emergency medicine faculty.
 This committee meets quarterly and reports to the residency training committee.
-Residents have quarterly formal reviews with the Program Director and Assistant Program Director.
+Residents also have quarterly formal reviews with the Program Director and Assistant Program Director.